Yuj-Wu/Test-SBM/README.md

 # Test-SBM
-Testing the Stochastic Block Models Based on Maximum Sampling Entry-Wise Deviations
+This file provides the code of the testing method proposed by "Testing the Stochastic Block Models Based on Maximum Sampling Entry-Wise Deviations".

+Test_I contains the code for testing hypothesis (I).
+Test_II contains the code for testing hypothesis (II).

+The function codes "_Boot.m" and "_Aug.m" in each file correspond to boostrap-corrected statistics and augmented statistics, respectively.